bhklab/handbook/docs/General/index.md

 If you are new to the lab, make sure you start by reviewing all pages in this section (see the left sidebar) and in the [Onboarding][onboarding] section.

+Not finding what you're looking for?

+Ask labGPT, our AI assistant.
+From your Slack, type `/ask <your question>`

 ## Quick Links

 ### Lab Trackers